 - Choose one or two categories of toys (eg. puzzles or stuffed animals) to work through together.
 Tackle the rest alone.

-- Work alone, but keep the purged items in the garage/trunk of your car for a week to make sure that you haven't unknowingly gotten rid of something precious.
-If they don't ask for any of it during that week, then you are in the clear and can donate it.
+- Work alone, but keep the purged items in the garage/trunk of your car for a week or two to make sure that you haven't unknowingly gotten rid of something precious.
+If they don't ask for any of it during that time, then you are in the clear and can donate it.

 - Be ruthless and get on with it, with or without your child.